kloczek/zabbix-templates/OS Linux/README.md

     - ```DSK, NET``` added
   - Triggers:
     - ```SYS::Host is down``` corrected descrition
+    - ```CPU::idle``` triggers change to raise alarm when idle time is less than 5% or 15% CPU idle time time for at least 1 hour and alarm is cleared ehen for next hour will be no other flapping anbove 5% or 15%
 - 1.0.4 (2018-06-11)
   - Graphs:
     - change all graphs resolution to 1200x300